 Portland is also deliciously unpretentious.
 This is a city where being dressed for hiking makes you out of place pretty much nowhere, and you can eat inspiring and serious cuisine from a food truck.

-Read also: How to get from Portland to Seattle
+Read also: How to get from Portland to Seattle.

 It’s also a city for readers, with the country’s largest bookstore and many others.

 Here are some of the best things to do in Portland, Oregon.
 And don’t forget to check out our United States Travel Guide.

 1. Portland Art Museum